Doctors Note Logo

 Emotional and Psychological Considerations

 Learning about STIs can bring up uncomfortable feelings, especially if someone has experienced pressure, coercion, or past harm around sexual activity.
-If this topic raises difficult emotions related to unwanted sexual experiences, you might consider using a free AI-powered Sexual Trauma symptom checker to privately assess both your physical and emotional health concerns and understand when professional support may be helpful.
+If this topic raises difficult emotions related to unwanted sexual experiences, using a free AI-powered Sexual Trauma symptom checker can help you privately explore both physical and emotional symptoms you may be experiencing and better understand when reaching out for professional support could be beneficial.

 When to Speak to a Doctor